 Lunch time!
 Our lunch was served at Banul Beach, also known as Smith Beach.
 This beach was even more beautiful than Sunset Beach from Tour A. The water was amazing and there were tall limestone rocks on both sides of us.
 We enjoyed our Filipino lunch with our new friends/family and then left to go to our next stop, the Reef Garden.
 This stop was basically a snorkeling site with lots of coral in the water.
 The highlight of this stop (and maybe the entire day) was when I saw a sea turtle!
 It was swimming in the deeper water but I caught a glimpse of it as it swam away.

 The last stop of the day was at Luluyuan Lake, also known as Barracuda Lake.
 This lake is smaller than Kayangan Lake, and only 40 steps to climb compared to the 360 steps at Kayangan.
-The water in Luluyuan Lake is brackish water, which means it is a mixture of saltwater and freshwater.
-We had a whole hour to swim at the lake before our boat left back to Coron Town.
+The water in Luluyuan Lake is brackish water, which means it is a mixture of both saltwater and freshwater.
+We had an entire hour to swim at the lake before our boat left back to Coron Town.
 If you have time in Coron, I would definitely recommend doing both Tour A and B over two separate days.
 We were lucky enough to have a few hours of sunshine today, the most we’ve had during this whole trip.
 Since we split up our island tours over two separate days, we were able to avoid the heavy rain yesterday and enjoy the sun today.
 We also did not feel rushed when we were at the stops, so we actually had enough time to take pictures, go snorkeling, and enjoy the views.